eesmer/LastControl/README.md

 Health Checker for Linux machines

 LastControl is a work around for health checking on linux machines.
-<br> It is compatible with Debian and Ubuntu.
+<br> It is compatible with Debian, Ubuntu, Red Hat, Centos
+<br> Distributions tested as client: Debian, Ubuntu, Centos

 ## Features
 - Checks for updates